harangp/tfjsctcloss/README.md

 ### Changelog

+- **0.0.3** - Forward calculation is tensory.
+Fallback to Array-based solution is possible
 - **0.0.2** - Handles variable length labels in large batches.
 - **0.0.1** - Fist version is made public.
 Basic calculation is validated, works well on single and batch inputs.
 Can be included in models, `model.fit()` runs nice.

 ### Currently woking on

-- Making the preparation and the gradient assembly functions more tensory
+- Making backward calculation tensory

 ### Known issues

 - Thee's no input validation - input and label mismatches will result in runtime error
 - No `tidy()` anywhere - larger fit() runs migth get out of memory errors.
+- `wasm` backend fails to run gradient calculation. `tensorflow` and `cpu` works just fine

 ### TODO

-- Unit tests - current tests are not comparing expected results.
+- Unit tests - current spec is not comparing expected results
 - Make it more tensory and depend less on JS native array operations

 ## Usage

-Just include ctc.ts in your code, and start to build your model.
+Just include `ctc.ts` in your code, and start to build your model.
 You can check the ctc.spec.ts for examples, but the general thing you do is something like this:

 ```js
 import * as tf from '@tensorflow/tfjs-core';